 How much does a building permit cost?

 On average, building permits can range from $50 for small upgrades on up to $2,000 or more for major builds or remodels.
-The cost depends on the location of the project and the project itself, so it can vary dramatically.
+The cost depends on the location of the project and the project itself, so this expense can vary dramatically.

-“Costs are all over the board,” explains Mindy Jensen, a real estate agent with Equity Colorado Real Estate, an experienced house flipper and a community manager for BiggerPockets, a real estate investing website.
+“Costs are all over the board,” says Mindy Jensen, a Colorado agent and house flipper who serves as a community manager for BiggerPockets, a real estate investing website.

 To find out exact costs, Jensen recommends contacting your city’s building department ahead of time and asking what the requirements are.
 If you’re completing a second-story addition, for example, you might need to show the building department the plans and have them approved by a structural engineer.

-“Every city is different, even within counties inside a state,” Jensen says.
+“Every city is different, even within counties inside a state,” she says.

 Why are building permits required?

 Different jurisdictions have different requirements, however.
-Some won’t require permits for projects like replacing kitchen cabinets, but if you have to open up walls, there’s a high likelihood you’ll need a permit.
-It’s always best to check with your local permitting office before undertaking a project that requires significant work, Jensen says.
+Some won’t require permits for projects like replacing kitchen cabinets, but if you have to open up walls, for example, there’s a high likelihood you’ll need a permit.
+It’s always best to check with your local permitting office before undertaking any project that requires significant work, Jensen says.

 Common permit types